 MVCC and isolation levels

-JSON/JSONB, arrays, ranges, extensible types and indexes (GiST, GIN, SP-GiST, BRIN).
+JSON/JSONB, arrays, ranges, user-defined types, and GiST, GIN, SP-GiST, BRIN indexes.

 WAL-based replication

-Built-in replication uses WAL and supports async and synchronous modes.
+Built-in replication streams WAL and supports asynchronous and synchronous modes.

 PostgreSQL architecture by layers

-The architecture shows the layers: from drivers and query scheduler to MVCC, WAL and replication.
+The architecture shows the layers: from drivers and the query planner to MVCC, WAL, and replication.

 Key features